-'Insurance and intermediaries payables' refers to the balance of outstanding claims payable to policyholders, commissions payable and premiums on deposit.
+Insurance and intermediaries payables' refers to the balance of outstanding claims payable to policyholders, commissions payable and premiums on deposit.

 Solvency II purposes: IFRS reporting purposes: The company records payables on an accruals basis.
 There are no valuation differences between Solvency II and IFRS basis.
+However, some of these payables are presented differently under IFRS rules for 2023.